Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 Vegans and BCAAs

-If someone is following a vegan diet for runners with no animal products, they may need to use a supplement, such as a plant-based protein powder, to get enough protein and plant based BCAAs in their diet.
+If someone is following a vegan runner diet with no animal products, they may need to use a supplement, such as a plant-based protein powder, to get enough protein and plant-based BCAAs in their diet.

-Plant-based foods such as beans, lentils, quinoa, tofu, tempeh, nuts, and seeds do contain protein and BCAAs, but if someone is not intentional about their intake, they may find themselves lacking.
+Plant-based foods such as beans, lentils, quinoa, tofu, tempeh, nuts, and seeds, do contain protein and BCAAs.
+But, if runners are not intentional about their intake, they may find themselves lacking in one or more of these amino acids.

-One vegan BCAA supplement option is Nuun’s Podium Series Recover supplement.
+One vegan BCAA supplement option is Durasport’s, which contains collagen too.

 Another vegan protein powder with BCAA is Vega Sport.